Stephan Keller

 Stephan Keller (born 31 May 1979) is a Swiss football manager and a former player.
-Most recently he was the head coach of FC Aarau in the Swiss Challenge League.

 Club career

 Europe

-Keller is a defender, born in Zürich, who played 13 years youth career for Grasshopper Club Zürich.
+Keller is a defender, born in Zürich, who played 13 years of youth career for Grasshopper Club Zürich.
 He made his debut in professional football by being part of the Neuchâtel Xamax squad in the 1999–2000 season.

 Keller spent the majority of his career playing for various clubs in the Swiss Super League before moving to Germany to play for 2.
 Bundesliga team Rot-Weiß Erfurt.
 After spending half a season there he moved to the Netherlands, where he spent four years playing in the Eredivisie playing for RKC Waalwijk and De Graafschap respectively.

 Sydney FC

 After four years in the Netherlands, Keller moved to Australia to play for Sydney FC in the A-League.
 On 26 July, he made his debut for Sydney FC in a friendly match against Newcastle Jets.
 He re-signed with Sydney FC for the 2010–11 A-League season.
 He scored his first goal for Sydney FC in the Round 5, 3–1 loss to Adelaide United at the Sydney Football Stadium.
 Following a poor second season and Champions League campaign from Sydney FC, Keller was released along with several other players.